ChrisKK04/game-website/README.md

 ```

 seed.py: populates the database with large amounts of data for peformance testing

+Time zones:
+forum.py and pre_data.py have a global time zone variable called TIME.
+The variable can be edited, but it defaults to UTC+3.

 You can use the website in the terminal with: